getdave/grunt-deployments/README.md

 #### ssh_host
 Type: `String`
-Description: ssh connection string in the format `SSH_USER@SSH_HOST`.
-The task assumes you have ssh keys setup which allow you to remote into your server without requiring the input of a password.
+Description: SSH connection string in the format `SSH_USER@SSH_HOST`.
+The task assumes you have SSH keys setup which allow you to remote into your server without requiring the input of a password.
 As this is an exhaustive topic we will not cover it here but you might like to start by reading [Github's own advice](https://help.github.com/articles/generating-ssh-keys).

+#### ssh_port
+Type: `String`
+Default value: `22`
+Description: SSH port number in the format `#####`.
+If you leave this off for a remote connection, the plugin will default to the standard SSH port of `22`.

 #### ignoreTables
 Type: `Array of Strings`